-The definition for each criterion is outlined in Table 1 below.
+Full definitions for each criterion are outlined in Table 1 below.

-The intent of Part 1-Criteria 1 and 2 (2000-2021)-is to identify places that have already undergone substantial racial and economic change over a period of time, and be confident that they have already experienced and may continue to experience the kinds of changes of interest, in the kinds of neighborhoods of interest, from an AFFH perspective.
+The intent of Pathway 1, Substantial Racial/Ethnic and Economic Demographic Change (Criteria 1 & 2), is to identify neighborhoods of interest (low- and moderate- income communities of color at baseline) that have already undergone substantial racial and economic change over a sustained period of time - meaning they have already experienced and may continue to experience the kinds of changes of interest from an AFFH perspective.
 As discussed above, these are places that present an opportunity to advance the AFFH objective of fostering integrated living patterns but may require additional policy interventions to ensure stability and access for current and future low-income people and communities of color.
 Tracts must meet both criteria as opposed to one or the other as this provides a more focused view on intensive neighborhood change, allowing any policy interventions to advance multiple AFFH objectives.
 Allowing tracts that only met one of the criteria was analyzed and found that the approach resulted in too many false positives.